goatns90/yeawan2.github.io/content/research/topic-4/index.md

 The liquid drop impact problems are widely investigated for multiple aspects including soil erosion, aerosol generation, and disease transmission.
 In this research, I investigated the impact of a vertically falling droplet onto a non-uniform liquid depth having a linear slope of the bottom substrate.
 Here, I reported that the resulting jet direction is inclined to the shallow liquid depth after the droplet impact, which is found to be markedly distinct from a vertically falling droplet onto a uniform liquid bath.
 From the systematic experiments varying the fluid propoerties, impact parameters, and geometry of bath, I provided a simple scaling model to predict the inclination angle ofthe resulting jet after the drop impact on the inclined liquid pool. <p>

 **Related papers** <p>
 - Lee, Y.#, Shin, S.# et al., (2020).
-Symmetry breaking of Worthington jets by gradients in liquid pool depth, *Physics of Fluids.*
+Symmetry breaking of Worthington jets by gradients in liquid pool depth, *Physics of Fluids*.
 <p>